Crimea: Agriculture

 Agriculture in the region includes cereals, vegetable-growing, gardening, and wine-making, particularly in the Yalta and Massandra regions.
 Livestock production includes cattle breeding, poultry keeping, and sheep breeding.
 Other products produced on the Crimean Peninsula include salt, porphyry, limestone, and ironstone (found around Kerch) since ancient times.

 The vine mealybug (Planococcus ficus) was first discovered here in 1868.
 First discovered on grape, it has also been found as a pest of some other crops and has since spread worldwide.
 Sunn pests—especially Eurygaster integriceps and E. maura—are significant grain pests.
-Scelioninae and Tachinidae are important parasitoids of sunnpest.
+Scelioninae and Tachinidae are important parasitoids of sunn pests.
 Bark beetles are pests of tree crops, and are themselves hosts for Elattoma mites and various entomopathogenic fungi transmitted by those Elattomae.

 Energy

-Crimea also possesses several natural gas fields both onshore and offshore, which were starting to be drilled by western oil and gas companies before annexation.
+Crimea possesses several natural gas fields both onshore and offshore, which were starting to be drilled by western oil and gas companies before annexation.
 The inland fields are located in Chornomorske and Dzhankoi, while offshore fields are located in the western coast in the Black Sea and in the northeastern coast in the Azov Sea:

 The republic also possesses two oil fields: one onshore, the Serebryankse oil field in Rozdolne, and one offshore, the Subbotina oil field in the Black Sea.